 - Slowly pour in your water yeast mix.
 Add in 4 Tbsp soften butter.
 Mix fully.

 - Slowly add in flour until the dough pulls away from the sides of the bowl.
 You want it nice and elastic but not sticky.
 If it’s too dry and crumbles slowly add in a little water at a time.
 Cover and let rise for 30 minutes.
-If you are making these to put in the freezer for later, scroll down and continue directions from there.
+If you are making these to put in the freezer for later, see directions above in freezer option.

 - Spray a 9×13 pan with non stick spray and then place parchment paper in pan and spray again.

 - Once doubled in size punch down the dough to 12-16 balls and place in prepped pan.
 Cover and let rise another 30 minutes.

 - Once doubled in size bake for 16-19 minutes until tops are just golden brown.
 Careful to not over bake.